YumiShiro/yumishiro/README.md

 𝓗𝓮𝓵𝓵𝓸 .ᐟ (˶ᵔ ᵕ ᵔ˶)

   ࣪ ☾. ᵃᵇᵒᵘᵗ ᵐᵉ ۶ৎ
   ╰┈➤ I go by Yumi!
 I am a digital artist and an animator.

-I'm socially awkward person.
-I rarely interact with other people when I'm bored or when my friends are offline.
-I might end up saying random stuff or just stay quiet throughout the conversation because I ***REALLY*** don't know how to start a conversation.
-Though, please don't be weird around me unless we are friends.
-I'll get a bit more talkative when we're close!
-(Sometimes or much likely would talk about art hihie.)
-Also please only (and strictly) use she/her pronouns on me, even in roleplay, thank you!
+  · I'm a socially awkward person and might rarely interact with anyone whenever I'm bored or when my friends are offline.
+Sometimes I might end up saying random stuff or just stay quiet all throughout because I don't know where to begin the conversation or how to express myself properly around strangers.

+  As for my pronouns, I preferably want people to use only she/her, though they/them is fine too. ^^